lukasz-cpu/Interview-preparation/README.md

 ![firefox_eMwZ7drZJM](https://user-images.githubusercontent.com/22981511/236692756-b588c2f7-2837-43e3-a941-310f11751239.png)

+67. How does garbage collection work?

+In computer science, garbage collection (GC) is a form of automatic memory management.
+The garbage collector attempts to reclaim memory which was allocated by the program, but is no longer referenced; such memory is called garbage.
+Garbage collection was invented by American computer scientist John McCarthy around 1959 to simplify manual memory management in Lisp.
+Garbage collection relieves the programmer from doing manual memory management, where the programmer specifies what objects to de-allocate and return to the memory system and when to do so.
+Other, similar techniques include stack allocation, region inference, and memory ownership, and combinations thereof.
+Garbage collection may take a significant proportion of a program's total processing time, and affect performance as a result.
+Resources other than memory, such as network sockets, database handles, windows, file descriptors, and device descriptors, are not typically handled by garbage collection, but rather by other methods (e.g. destructors).
+Some such methods de-allocate memory also.

 * how does garbage collection work?
 * how do you check memory usage in java?
 Profiling?
 * what are disadvantages of inheritance?